 - 1. Over the life of the Plan, the number of employers/companies served annually by College work training programs will increase to 100. - 2.
 Over the life of the Plan, the number of individuals successfully completing workforce development programs will increase by 300 annually. - 3.
-Revenues generated by firms served by the 10,000 Small Businesses Program will increase by \\\\ percent within 12 months of program completion. - 4.
-The number of individuals employed by firms served by the 10,000 Small Businesses Program will increase by \\\\ percent within 12 months of program completion.
+Within six months of graduation, 63 percent of the firms served by the 10,000 Small Businesses Program will have an increase in revenues. - 4.
+Within six months of graduation, 47 percent of firms served by the 10,000 Small Businesses Program will have an increase in the number of individuals employed.